microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 If you hit these limits, ideally it's because Copilot is doing its job well, which is to help you do yours!
 If you find you need more Copilot, the individual plan is unlimited, provides access to additional models like o1 and Gemini (coming end of January), and is still only **10$ per month**.

-The VS Code and GitHub teams have been hard at work, as always, improving the GitHub Copilot experience for 37 million VS Code users just like you.
-Here's just a few examples that might make you say, "GitHub Copilot can do that?"
+The VS Code and GitHub teams have been hard at work, as always, improving the GitHub Copilot experience with brand new features and capabilities.
+This is your editor.
+Redefined with AI.

 ### Work with multiple files using GitHub Copilot Edits